ST JOHN JOURNEY

 Fremont > Bonne Nuit > La Crete Fort > Les Platons

 This walk begins in the large car park opposite Les Fontaines pub; turn left and head along the wide main road of La Route du Nord.
-After a few meanders you will be able to cut left onto a marked mud path, which is an interesting short stroll through some woodland and out onto a grass field that offers amazing views over the sea towards the French coast, you will eventually meet the main road again.
-Before heading off, take a quick look to the right for the Millennium Cross (you may need a quick back track along the main road), this is the location of a ArtHouse Jersey Roaming Soundtrack Listening Post.
-Scan the QR Code with your phone (or visit the webpage https://roamingsoundtrack.com/nitin-sawhney-route-du-nord.html ) to listen to "The Unnoticed Void" by Nitin Sawhney.
+After a few meanders you will be able to cut left onto a marked mud path, which is an interesting short stroll through some woodland and out onto a grass field that offers amazing views over the sea towards the French coast.
+Soon you will enter a small car park and near a bank separating the cars from the cliff edge you will see an ArtHouse Jersey Roaming Soundtrack Listening Post.
+Its quite small so you may have to hunt for it, once found scan the QR Code with your phone (or visit the webpage https://roamingsoundtrack.com/nitin-sawhney-route-du-nord.html ) to listen to "The Unnoticed Void" by Nitin Sawhney.

 Descend down the flights of steps which is much easier the climbing them, indeed this hill is the last of what I call the three pigs of the north coast.
 The path is eventually met by the main road, Les Charrières de Bonne Nuit.
 From here, continue downhill towards the bay and the road swings rounds and starts to head back up hill.
 Stroll up here until you see a road to the left leading down to Cheval Roc Residential and Nursing Home, take this route around the back of the home and the paved road changes to a footpath which leads to La Crête Fort.... and now the real challenge begins.
 As you round the corner you will see Jersey’s highest point, the headland of Les Platons and yes you need to get to the top.
 The narrow path eventually widens, keep to the right and begin what I called the stair of despair.
 OK I might be being over dramatic but I hated this bit as it seemed to go on forever but when you do reach the top and look back over Giffard Bay, I challenge you not to feel a sense of achievement ....
 Feel free to reward yourself at the cafe if you want, you deserve it!